One-World-By-Night/wp-voting-plugin/readme.txt

 # WP Voting Plugin

 The voting engine for One World by Night.
-Runs all organizational votes — coordinator elections, bylaw proposals, disciplinary actions.
+Runs all organizational votes -- coordinator elections, bylaw proposals, disciplinary actions.

-**Version:** 3.13.0
+Version: 3.13.0
-**Deployed to:** council.owbn.net
+Deployed to: council.owbn.net

 ## What It Does